davdifr/angular-bootcamp/README.md

 }
 ```

-In this code, we are making a GET request to the TVMaze API to fetch a list of TV shows.
-We are using the `get()` method of the HttpClient service to make the request.
-The `subscribe()` method is used to listen for the response.
+_We are making a GET request to the TVMaze API to fetch a list of TV shows._

 The `subscribe()` method takes an object with three properties: `next`, `error`, and `complete`.
 The `next` property is a callback function that is called when the response is received.
 The `error` property is a callback function that is called if an error occurs.
 The `complete` property is a callback function that is called when the request is completed.